 1. THE NOUGAT BASE

-Blanched almonds are regular almonds which have had their skins removed.
+Blanched almonds are regular almonds that have had their skins removed.
 This nougat part of this recipe calls for blanched almonds as the base.
-If you’re not able to find blanched almonds you can make them at home very easily.
+If you're not able to find blanched almonds you can make them at home very easily.
 Simply add the almonds to a pot of boiling water, allow them to boil for 60 seconds.
 Strain the almonds and immediately place them into a bowl of cold water until they are at room temperature.
 Then drain the water and use your fingers to squeeze the skin away from the almonds.
 Blot them with some kitchen paper to dry them off before use.

 2. THE CARAMEL CENTRE

 The center of these bars is a twist on classic date caramel.
 I use a lot of different variations of date caramel in my recipes, and you'd be surprised how much you can vary the flavors and textures by adding different ingredients.
 The almond butter and coconut milk make this version perfectly creamy and soft while complimenting the almond flavor of the nougat layer.

 For the chocolate coating, I used store-bought vegan-friendly “milk” chocolate, which can be found widely available these days.
 You could also use dark chocolate, which is oftentimes dairy-free by default, just be sure to check the labels!